Laknath1996/oldweb/_pages/01_Home.md

 I have also worked with Dr. [Steffen Bollmann](https://scholar.google.com/citations?user=HmXlj24AAAAJ&hl=en) (Center for Advanced Imaging, University of Queensland, Australia) on exploring the applicability of using fully convolutional networks to unwrap wrapped phase images.

-My primary academic interests lie within **Machine Learning** and **Signal Processing**, together with their applications in **Computational Neuroscience, Neuroengineering** and **Medical Imaging**.
-I am fascinated by work that attempts to bridge the gap between the human brain and machines, especially in terms of intelligence, vision, and/or motor planning.
-Also, I am keen to develop computer vision and signal processing methods to advance the field of biomedical imaging.
+My primary academic interests lie within **Machine Learning** and **Signal Processing**, together with their applications in **Computational Neuroscience, Neuroengineering** and **Medical Image Analysis**.
+I am fascinated by work that attempts to bridge the gap between the human brain and machines, especially in terms of intelligence, computation, and perception.
+Also, I am keen to develop computer vision and signal processing methods to advance the field of medical image analysis.
 Moreover, I have become interested in research that applies computational methods to model neurodegenerative diseases.

-Reecently, I have adopted a keen interest in the theroetical aspects of **Statistical Signal Processing, Geometric Deep Learning** and **Computer Vision**.
+Reecently, I have adopted a keen interest in **Statistical Signal Processing, Geometric Deep Learning** and **Neuromorphic Computing**.

 During my time at UoM, I worked with **Digital System Design, Analog Electronics** and **Robotics** as well.